Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

     - If the allowed expense(s) are for equipment that will have ongoing use at Speedcubing Canada Supported Events, but cannot be directly associated with specific Speedcubing Canada Supported Events(s), provide written explanation to justify the equipment's benefit to Speedcubing Canada Supported Events in a particular region.
   - The email **must** include receipts attached to the email.
     - An expense **must not** be reimbursed without a receipt (with the exception of automobile allowance).
-  - For each receipted expense, the email **must** include which policy (e.g. Venues and associated costs, Equipment Type 1) the expense is covered by.
+  - For each receipted expense, the email **must** include which policy (e.g. Venues and Associated Costs, Equipment Type 1) the expense is covered by.
 - Reimbursements _should_ be submitted within 60 days of when the out-of-pocket payment was made and **must** be submitted within 365 days of when the out-of-pocket payment was made.
   - Reimbursements submitted between 61 and 365 days of when the out-of-pocket payment was made **must** include a written explanation for the delay.